redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 ![Policy violations](/assets/images/acm-policy-violations.png?style=centered&style=border "Policy violations")

 Part of the lab build-out included some free trusted TLS certificates from ZeroSSL (if you know LetsEncrypt, ZeroSSL is like that but cooler) on the Hub cluster, a `Policy` to apply them to publish the certificates down to the managed clusters, and a `Placement` and `PlacementBinding` to select your clusters when this label was added and push the `ConfigurationPolicy` down.
 So, close the tab with the unsafe TLS warning and try clicking the link again.
-It may require you to open the link in a new browser session or incognito window to get the new certificate if you fiddled around with trusting the old one.
+It may take a little bit even after the policy shows that it is without violations for the Ingress controller to roll out the new replicas, or it may require you to open the link in a new browser session or incognito window to get the new certificate if you fiddled around with trusting the old one.
 You should be able to get to the managed bare-metal SNO cluster, though:

 ![Trusted cluster login screen](/assets/images/managed-cluster-trusted-login.png?style=centered&style=border "Trusted cluster login screen")